Pointscene/pointscene-api-examples/docs/DescriptionOfScheduledJobs.md

 ## Query Scheduled Jobs [example here](https://github.com/Pointscene/pointscene-api-examples/blob/main/docs/QueryJobs.md)

 You can retrieve information about existing scheduled jobs to monitor their status or verify their configurations.
 API provides two GraphQL queries for retrieving information about scheduled jobs.
-These queries allow you to list all jobs for an instance or get detailed information about a specific job included job history.
+These queries allow you to list all jobs for an instance or get detailed information about a specific job including job history.

 ## Update Scheduled Job [example of disabling a job here](https://github.com/Pointscene/pointscene-api-examples/blob/main/docs/UpdateJob.md)